taotang198910/Data_Science_Project/Bank_Stock_Prices/README.md

 * Cufflinks
 * Jupyter Notebook

-If you need to install plotly:
-`pip3 install plotly`
+Install plotly if needed: `pip3 install plotly`

 ### Introduction
 In this project we focus on exploratory data analysis of stock prices of several banks, and see how they progressed throughout the financial crisis(2007-2008) all the way to early 2016.